 Are you looking for zucchini recipes?
 Are you tired of chocolate zucchini cake?
 Zucchini relish?
 Zucchini in your pasta sauce?
 Are you locking your car doors when you drive into town in case zucchini follows you home?
 Take that prolific blessing of zucchini and dry some zucchini for winter.
 Don’t waste the abundance.
 Here are more zucchini recipes

-You can use it in soup, sauces, and baking to give you more nutrition in winter soups, more fiber and vitamins in your winter muffins and cakes.
+You can use it in soup, sauces, and baking to give you more nutrition in winter soups, more fibre and vitamins in your winter muffins and cakes.

 How do you dry zucchini?